makaimark/from-python-to-java-overcomplicated-tic-tac-toe-makaimark/README.md

 ## Run

+Start the services first, one-by-one, then start the Server.
-The Repository contains Run configurations for IntelliJ IDEA.
+The Repository contains Run configurations (for IntelliJ IDEA) for the FunFactorGeneratorService and the Server.
-If you start the Server configuration, it shall also run the pre-written FunFactGeneratorService configuration.

-Don't forget to extend this configuration (in .idea/runConfigurations.xml; or by updating it in IntelliJ) for all later services.

-## What to build?
+## What to build/develop/do?

 ### The vision

-The architect guy created the following Component UML:
+The *architect guy* created the following Component UML:

 ![UML](component-diagram.png)